Liquidsoul/XCTestPlayground/README.md

 ![screenshot](screenshot.png)

 I use this to do TDD directly inside a Playground and then move the code as-is inside my test files.

+## How to install

+Simply add the Swift file to your Playground sources folder.